Steve-3PO/hangman/README.md

 ### Milestone 3 - "Create the Game Class"
 > - Create the class
-> - Create methods for running checks
 > - Define what happens if letter is/not in word

 ### Milestone 4 - "Putting it all Together"
 > - Code the logic of the game

 ## M1 - "Create the Variables for the Game"